google/Vulkan-Errata/errata/README.md

 In the above:

  * `driver` is optional; some bugs affect a platform regardless of driver
+ * `device` is optional; some bugs only affect certain devices.
+This is a list of substrings of VkPhysicalDeviceProperties::deviceName.
+If this field is present, the `driver` field should also be present
  * `platform` is optional; some bugs affect a driver regardless of platform
  * `version_start` and `version_fixed` are optional, but if present `driver` must also be present.
 The version values are driver dependent.